BND Hamburger Icon

 Conduct surveys.

 To build a connection with your leads, you must understand their needs.
-Surveys allow leads to tell you what they feel in their own words.
+Business surveys allow leads to tell you what they feel in their own words.
 If you ask them about their goals or the problems they face, you’ll be able to make a plan for how to get them to the end of the buyer’s journey.

 Score leads.